localhost-run/site/docs/faq.md

 ### My tunnel name changes every time I connect

 Free tunnels change domain names after a few hours.
-To keep your domain name between connections make sure you have a SSH key and that you are not using the `nokey` username.
+To keep your domain name between connections make sure you have an SSH key and that you are not using the `nokey` username.

 ### "connect_to localhost port 8080: failed" error in your terminal